Peter554/dc_schema/README.md

 ## Motivation

 Create a lightweight, focused solution to generate JSON schema from plain dataclasses. [pydantic](https://pydantic-docs.helpmanual.io/) is a much more mature option, however it also does a lot of other things I didn't want to include here.
-Deepen my understanding of JSON schema.
+Deepen my understanding of python dataclasses, typing and JSON schema.

 ## Usage